 The Company monitors the recoverability of goodwill recorded in connection with acquisitions, by reporting unit, annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The Company conducts its annual impairment test of goodwill on November 30.
 Reporting units may be operating segments as a whole or an operation one level below an operating segment, referred to as a component.
 Goodwill impairment is tested using a two-step approach.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the fair value of the reporting unit is greater than its carrying amount, goodwill is not considered impaired and the second step is not required.
-If the fair value of the reporting unit is less than its carrying amount.
+If the fair value of the reporting unit is less than its carrying amount, the second step of the impairment test measures the amount of the impairment loss, if any, by comparing the implied fair value of goodwill to its carrying amount.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
 The implied fair value of goodwill is calculated in the same manner that goodwill is calculated in a business combination, whereby the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit, with the excess purchases price over the amounts assigned to assets and liabilities.
 Estimating fair value is performed by utilizing various valuation approaches, such as income approach or market approach.
 The total of all reporting unit fair values was also compared to the Company's market capitalization plus control premium for reasonableness.
 See Note 9, "Goodwill and Acquired Intangible Assets," regarding impairment testing.